Last updated on June 6th, 2020 at 06:00 am

 As a new blogger, you may be wondering “how often should you blog and what’s the fastest way to grow your blog?”
 Today, I am going to share exactly what I’ve learned from blogging for over 2 years on this blog.
 But first, let me tell some of the things that I’ve learned.

 *This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you

 Two Things I’ve Learned Posting On Your Blog

 As I’ve mentioned, I’ve been posting on this blog for two years now, I can’t believe how fast time has flown by.
-I wanted to share four things that I’ve learned and am implementing on my other blog that I just started this month.
+I wanted to share four things that I’ve learned and am implementing on mythat I just started this month.